Jamie Lee Curtis Opened Up About Her 10-Year Struggle With Opioid Addiction

 Curtis told People that she has been sober for more than 20 years, which is her "single greatest accomplishment," and she still attends meetings in hopes that she can help other people addicted to opioids.
 "In recovery meetings, anyone who brings up opiates, the entire room will turn and look at me, because I’ll be like, ‘Oh here, talk to me.
 I’m the opiate girl,'" she told People.

-Opioid addiction is a very serious issue, and last year, the Trump administration declared the opioid crisis a national emergency in the United States.
-According to the latest American survey on opioids, in 2016, 11.4 million people misused prescription opioids and 2.1 million people had an opioid addiction.
+Opioid addiction is a very serious issue in the United States, and last year, the Trump administration declared the opioid crisis a national emergency.
+According to the latest survey on opioids, in 2016, 11.4 million people misused prescription opioids and 2.1 million people had an opioid addiction.

 Advertisement